elderNova126/wee-voice/README.md

 > 💡 Need sample agents?
 Run `python backend/scripts/seed_public_agents.py` to create the bundled French concierge and the **French-language** Dubai real estate discovery demos (marked as public automatically).

+> ☎️ When a public agent has an assigned phone number, the landing page, demo, and dedicated agent page now surface a direct call button so you can dial the AI instantly.

 ### 3. Integrate via API

 Generate an API key and connect via WebSocket: